 Rhamnolipid biosurfactants are made from living organisms.
 They are found in the environment and are non-toxic.
 Synthetic surfactants are man-made and mostly derived from petroleum, “oil-based” products.
 They have been widely used in industry for many years because they were relatively inexpensive.
 Synthetic surfactants have serious ecological impacts, both by depleting a non-renewal resource and by leaving non-biodegradable and harmful byproducts.
 They are destroying the environment.

-We use RhamnoWash 10™, a naturally derived biosurfactant, consisting of lipid and rhamnose sugar
+Our rhamnolipid, RhamnoWash 10™, is a naturally derived biosurfactant, consisting of lipid and rhamnose sugar

 molecules.
 On August 3, 2015, the U.S. Environmental Protection Agency (EPA) issued a letter